eggheadio/eggheadio-course-notes/up-and-running-with-redux-observable/notes/03-redux-observable-add-redux-observable-to-an-existing-redux-project.md

 `combineEpics()` from redux-observable allows us to register multiple functions

 Everytime the LOAD_STORIES action has been processed by the Redux store, we will receive that action in our Epic stream.

+See https://rxjs.dev/guide/operators and https://www.learnrxjs.io/learn-rxjs/operators/utility/do for more information about discussed updates and deprecations in RxJS.

+See https://redux-observable.js.org/MIGRATION.html for more information about discussed updates and deprecations in redux-observable.